This tasty keto tuna melt is the ultimate comfort food. In this easy recipe, I use microwave keto bread.

 How many servings does this recipe make?

-This recipe makes four open-faced tuna melt sandwiches, and I consider a serving as two of these sandwiches.
+This recipe makes four open-faced sandwiches, and I consider a serving as two of these sandwiches.
 The video shows me making half the recipe, as I was making it just for myself for lunch.

 What to serve with keto tuna melt?